We earn commissions from brands listed on this site, which influences how listings are presented.

 History

-Silver has been used by civilizations throughout history, and its discovery can be traced back to around 5000 years ago in what is now Turkey.
-The Phoenicians later adopted it as a currency, and it was widely used for trade.
+Silver has been used by civilizations throughout history, with early mining and trade across the ancient Near East, including Anatolia (modern Turkey).
+The Phoenician cities minted silver coins by the 5th century BCE, and it was widely used for trade.
 In ancient Greece and Spain, silver was minted into coins and was considered valuable.

 During the Middle Ages, silver was a prominent material in the creation of religious objects, and in colonial America, it played a crucial role in the economy.
 The discovery of vast silver deposits in South America by the Spanish colonizers in the 16th century resulted in the silver standard being used as a medium of exchange across many countries.